• Skip to primary navigation

 Dough formed into loaves on a cookie sheet.

-Gently form into a rectangle.
+Gently form into two rectangles.

 Loaves of dough once they have risen.